๐Ÿซ Intro to Engineering

 Why This Matters

-Material selection is one of the most fundamental decisions engineers make—and it's a decision that ripples through every aspect of a design.
+Material selection is one of the most fundamental decisions engineers make, and it affects every aspect of a design.
 When you're choosing between steel and aluminum for a bridge, or deciding whether a medical implant should use titanium or a polymer, you're really asking: What properties does this application demand, and which material delivers them?
 Understanding materials means understanding the relationship between atomic structure, mechanical behavior, and real-world performance.

 Structural Materials: Carrying the Load